andrao/planetscale-stream-ts/README.md

 Before running an example, copy the _.env.example_ file to _.env_ and set the correct environment variables.

 Both of the examples require some configuration values to be set, indicated by the `@todo` comments.

+Run the examples using the scripts in _package.json_:

+-   `pnpm run messaging` runs the PlanetScale Messaging example
+    -   See _examples/messaging.ts_
+-   `pnpm run vstream` runs the PlanetScale VStream example
+    -   See _examples/vstream.ts_